gberta/Visual-Spatial-Network/README.md

 # VSN Model

-This is a code repository for the paper "Unsupervised Learning of Important Objects from First-Person Videos".
+This is a code repository for the paper "Unsupervised Learning of Important Objects from First-Person Videos" (https://arxiv.org/pdf/1611.05335.pdf).
 Our method predicts important-objects from first-person images in an unsupervised fashion.
 This work has been published in the ICCV 2017 Conference.

 Citation:
 @InProceedings{gberta_2017_ICCV_vsn,